Published May 22, 2026 · 4 Min Read

 Who should buy a Google Googlebook?

-• You are a content creator, designer, or developer who needs premium hardware and deep AI tools at the OS level
+• You are a creator, designer, or developer looking for premium hardware with advanced AI features.

-• You want a MacBook or Copilot+ PC alternative within the Google ecosystem, with Google Play apps and Gemini at the core
+• You want an alternative to MacBook or Copilot+ PCs within the Google ecosystem.

-• You are deeply embedded in the Windows ecosystem and rely on Windows-specific professional software
+• You rely heavily on Windows-specific software and workflows.

 Shop on Easy EMIs with Bajaj Finserv